isomerpages/moe-lkybl/_about-us/03-Donation.md

 bilingualism" target="_blank">https://www.giving.sg/lee-kuan-yew-fund-for-
    bilingualism</a></p></div><br/>
   <div><h4>B. Donation through the giving.sg website</h4>
-  <p>Donors who wish to make their contribution in cheque may issue it payable to “Lee Kuan Yew Fund
+  <div><p>Donors who wish to make their contribution in cheque may issue it payable to “Lee Kuan Yew Fund
 for Bilingualism”.
 Cheques should be crossed.
 Donors should provide the following details at the back of the cheque:
     <ul><li>Full name (as per NRIC) or company name (for the purpose of the tax deductible receipt)</li>